ucsb-cs148-s21/1pm-t6-ucsb-poll/team/sprint01/lab02.md

 Type of meeting: <daily scrum>

-Team: Jasun Chen✓, Daniel Shamtob ✓, TT Luo ✓, Daniel Lohn ✓, Zhengying Li ✓
+Team: Jasun Chen✓, Daniel Shamtob ✓, TT Luo ✓, Daniel Lohn x, Zhengying Li ✓

 ## Daniel Shamtob
 - What did I do last time?

-Build the Kanban Board and decided on Node.js.
+Created LEADERSHIP / Learning files and added to Kanban board.

 - What will I do today?

-Create LEADERSHIP.md and LEARNING.md files.
+Work on Lab02 and assign roles/issues.

 - What (if anything) is blocking my progress?